makersacademy/takeaway-challenge/README.md

 Next focus
 ---------

-* I would have liked to have worked on edge cases if I had the time, for example: making sure users are not allowed to order any negative number of dishes, in which case the company selling the food would own them money!
+* I would have liked to have worked on edge cases if I had the time, for example: making sure users are not allowed to order any negative number of dishes, in which case the company selling the food would owe them money!
-* I would also like to make the data structure for the @menu instance variable more flexible, as, right now it consists of a key with the dish and a value with the price.
+* I would also like to make the data structure for the @menu instance variable more flexible, as, at the moment it consists of a key with the dish and a value with the price.
 What happens if the restaurant decides to apply a discount?
 And what if ingredients need to be added a description field for allergens so that customers know what's in the food?
 * After doing all this, I would have like do take a look at tunnels to localhost, to allow users to place their orders via mobile phone, but I ran out of time.

 Personal code review
 ---------

 * If there is something I would need to focus on and be more thorough I would say it's my tests.
 I do not think I am fully exploiting all the options RSpec offers.
-I have the impression that, whereas I try to apply DRY in my scripts every time I can, I am not following that principle all the time in my spec files.
+I have the impression that, while I try to apply DRY in my scripts every time I can, I am not following that principle all the time in my spec files.
 * I think the strategy is to practice TDD more and more and see more examples.
 I learn and I am led by example.